kristjank/ark-presentation-ots-2018/PITCHME.md

 +++
 ### @fa[osi] Open Source Software(OSS): Wave of the Future
 - Survey by <a href="http://www.infosysblogs.com/infosysdigital/2016/06/open_source_software_wave_of_future.html">Black Duck Software [N: 1313]</a>
-  - 78%  percent of enterprises run on open source
+  - 78%  of enterprises run on open source
   - 65% companies are contributing to open source projects
-  - git is the overwhelming choice for versioning with 73%
+  - 73% agree that git is the overwhelming choice for versioning
   - 90% Open source is the engine of innovation

 +++
 ### @fa[osi] Open Source Software(OSS): Challenges
 - Survey by <a href="http://www.infosysblogs.com/infosysdigital/2016/06/open_source_software_wave_of_future.html">Black Duck Software [N: 1313]</a>
-  - 50 percent of companies haveno formal policy for choosing open source code
+  - 50% of companies haveno formal policy for choosing open source code
-  - 47 percent have no formal process in place to track open source code
+  - 47%  have no formal process in place to track open source code
   - 1/3 of companies have no process for identifying, tracking or remediating known open source vulnerabilities
   - 50% of OSS project have no license defined

 +++
+### @fa[osi] Open Source Software(OSS): Wave of the Future
+- <a href="https://opensource.guide/">Opensource Guide/</a>

+---
 ### Current challenges in blockchain space
 - Interoperability @fa[hands-helping]
   - 1600 platforms